-Start the process of harden your machine by securing BIOS/UEFI settings, especially set a BIOS/UEFI password and disable boot media devices (CD, DVD, disable USB support) in order to prevent an unauthorized users from modifying the system BIOS settings or altering the boot device priority and booting the machine from an alternate medium.
+Start the process of hardening your machine by securing BIOS/UEFI settings, especially set a BIOS/UEFI password and disable boot media devices (CD, DVD, disable USB support) in order to prevent any unauthorized users from modifying the system BIOS settings or altering the boot device priority and booting the machine from an alternate medium.

-In order to apply this type of changes to your machine you need to consult the motherboard manufacturer manual for specific instructions.
+In order to apply this type of change to your machine you need to consult the motherboard manufacturer manual for specific instructions.

 4. Secure Boot Loader

-Set a GRUB password in order to prevent malicious users to tamper with kernel boot sequence or runlevels, edit kernel parameters or start the system into single user mode in order to harm your system and reset root password to gain privileged control.
+Set a GRUB password in order to prevent malicious users to tamper with kernel boot sequence or run levels, edit kernel parameters or start the system into a single-user mode in order to harm your system and reset the root password to gain privileged control.

 5. Use Separate Disk Partitions

 When installing CentOS on systems intended as production servers use dedicated partitions or dedicated hard disks for the following parts of the system: